seanmars/DynamicWeightSystem/README.md

     dotnet ef database update
     ```

-4. Running the application:
+4. Running the web application, cd to the WebApp folder and run the following command:

     ```shell
+    # run the backend and frontend
+    dotnet run --launch-profile http
-    # cd to the WebApp folder
+    # run the backend only
-    dotnet run
+    dotnet run --launch-profile http-standalone
     ```

-5. Access the application at `http://localhost:5000` or `https://localhost:5001` or whatever you set up.
+5. Access the application at `http://localhost:5231 (backend)`, `http://localhost:9284 (frontend)` or whatever you set up.
-6. You can access the OpenAPI UI at `/scalar/v1`
+6. You can access the OpenAPI UI at `http://localhost:5231/scalar/v1`

 ## License